rupeshtiwari/future-blogs/_posts/2022-02-26-design-azure-governance-for-microsoft-azure-solutions-architect.md

 ![](https://imgur.com/pNHkGrN.gif){: .full}

-This is only using ARM template and Resource Group.
+This is only using ARM template and Resource Group only.

+`FedRAMP High` built-in template is for Assigning Policies.

 ### Creating Azure Blueprint

-`FedRAMP High` is for Assigning Policies.
+In Azure blueprint you can add Policy, Role, ARM Template and Resource group.

 ![](https://imgur.com/qfWCyfB.png){: .full}

-**Step 1: Add Resource Group**
+#### Step 1: Add Resource Group
-You can add Policy, Role, ARM Template and Resource group.

 ![](https://imgur.com/1IKoh7L.png){: .full}

-You can Resource Group put name `rg-networking` Location is hardcoded
+You can add Resource Group put name `rg-networking`

+Location is hardcoded.

-**Step 2: Next add Artifacts**
+#### Step 2: Next add Artifacts

 You can not nest resource group you can choose only ARM Template, Role and Policy

 ![](https://imgur.com/IzV71SJ.png){: .full}

-**Step 3: Assign Role**
+#### Step 3: Assign Role

 ![](https://imgur.com/rnF3u2W.png){: .full}

 ![](https://imgur.com/0tzWK8p.png){: .full}

 Virtual Machine Contributor Role
 And Assign to Some Admin Group

-In this example I will go ahead and create brand new blueprint which will have one Policy at subscription level.
+In this example, I will go ahead and create brand new blueprint which will have one Policy at subscription level.
 Next I will create a Resource Group for networking.
 Inside Resource group I will add Role as contributer to resource group and finally I will add ARM Template to create New Network.

 ![](https://imgur.com/BOGk4E6.gif){: .full}

 ### Assigning Azure Blueprint
+When you publish your blueprint you have to give some version like `v1.0`.
+Next you can assign blueprint.
+Once you assign it will execute steps and create resources, add policies, deploy network etc. You can deploy as many 5000 resources through one Azure blueprint.

 ![](https://imgur.com/9aabgj4.gif){: .full}

 {: .notice--success}
 🏆 **ProTip** \
 \
-When you delete Azure Blueprint it does not delete the resources that it deployed. when you wan to assign a blueprint across the subscriptions under your enterprise then Assign it at Management Group level.
+When you **delete** Azure Blueprint it does **not delete the resources** that it deployed. when you wan to assign a blueprint across the subscriptions under your enterprise then Assign it at Management Group level.

 ## References